marklindsey11/hashgraph/docs/sdks/cryptocurrency/update-an-account.md

 //Sign the transaction with the old key and new key, submit to a Hedera network
 TransactionResponse txResponse = transaction.freezeWith(client).sign(oldKey).sign(newKey).execute(client);

-//Request the reciept of the transaction TransactionReceipt receipt = txResponse.getReceipt(client);
+//Request the receipt of the transaction TransactionReceipt receipt = txResponse.getReceipt(client);

 //Get the transaction consensus status